- D.M., Doctor of Music, Indiana University, 2003

 - B.M., Bachelor of Music, Australian National University, 1992

-David Cartledge is associate professor of music in piano and director of graduate studies at the Indiana University Jacobs School of Music.
+David Cartledge is professor of music in piano and director of graduate studies at the Indiana University Jacobs School of Music.

 Cartledge has performed across the United States and internationally, is a recipient of the Queen Elizabeth II Silver Jubilee Trust Award, and has been awarded grants from the Ian Potter and George Alexander Foundations.